tidyomics/tidy-ranges-tutorial/docs/isoform-analysis.md

 Questions:

-* How else could we have found pieces of one isoform per gene, that do not belong to any other isoforms of the genes.
+-   How else could we have found parts of one isoform per gene, that do not belong to any other isoforms of the genes.
 Would other approaches have any limitations?